-Navy Physiologists apply innovative technologies in physiology and medicine to diagnose, treat and rehabilitate exercise- or training-related injuries.
-This includes:
+Navy Physiologists apply innovative technologies in physiology and medicine to diagnose, treat and rehabilitate exercise and training-related injuries.
+Their responsibilities include:

 As an Officer in the Medical Service Corps, you may work at a research facility, including:

 You could also work with noted scientists and engineers to help plan, direct and coordinate applied research and advanced technology projects that are essential to the mission of America’s Navy.

 As a Navy Health Care Specialist, you may serve at any one of more than 250 Navy and medical facilities around the globe – anywhere from Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington state.

 You could work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Md.; Portsmouth, Va.; and San Diego, Calif.
 Or, you could provide medical support to deployed troops aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Officers in the Navy Reserve typically work at a location close to their homes.
 This gives you the flexibility to expand your profession in the Navy without compromising your civilian practice at home.

 For annual training, Reservists may serve anywhere in the world, whether at sea, in facilities stateside, or on bases in countries around the world.

 Take a moment to learn more about the general roles and responsibilities of Reservists.